aldohemsn/LinguaFlow/README.md

 ## ✨ Key Features

-### 1. 3-Step Passage Workflow (The "Wizard")
+### 1. 4-Step Passage Workflow (The "Wizard")
-Instead of a simple "Translate" button, LinguaFlow guides you through a rigorous production process for each difficult passage:
+Instead of a simple "Translate" button, LinguaFlow guides you through a rigorous 4-step production process for each difficult passage:

-*   **Step 1: Passage Insight (The Strategist)**
-    *   AI analyzes the text to define the specific micro-domain (e.g., "Central Bank Collateral").
-    *   Extracts key terms and warns of "False Friends".
-    *   *You review and refine these definitions.*

-*   **Step 2: Layman's Logic (The Deconstructor)**
-    *   AI acts as a "Simulated Layman" using the Feynman Technique to explain the passage's logic in simple, linear language.
-    *   **Human-in-the-Loop**: You verify this logic.
-If the AI misunderstood the cause-and-effect, you fix the "Layman explanation" here.

-*   **Step 3: Professional Reconstruction (The Blind Editor)**
-    *   **Strict Physical Isolation**: The AI *source text input is removed*.
-    *   The model reconstructs the final professional text using *only* your **Verified Logic** (from Step 2) and the **Strategic Terms** (from Step 1).
-    *   **Result**: A translation that is terminologically accurate but structurally completely decoupled from the source.
+1.  **Insight (Domain Analysis)**: AI defines the context and key terms.
+2.  **Logic (Layman's Explanation)**: AI explains the meaning simply.
+3.  **Literal (Strict Translation)**: AI translates the verify logic literally.
+4.  **Editor (Professional Polish)**: AI refines the text into native-level quality.

 ### 2. Global Context Injection
 *   Upload your full source document (PDF/Text) at the start.